endymonium/NeedToKnow/readme.txt

 - Added support for a new "Buff or Debuff" type: Totem.
 Type in the name of the totem to watch for (can be a partial string.)
 - Fixed a parse error in the DE localization
 - Slightly improved performance of "target of target"
-- Added two new /ntk options: show and hide.
-They can be used to temporarily show and hide the ntk groups.
+- Added two new /tb options: show and hide.
+They can be used to temporarily show and hide the tb groups.

 2.5.2
 -Changed event parsing to try to be more robust (see autobot's errors)